George Sokolsky: US 1935–1962

-After returning to the US in 1935, Sokolsky strongly sided with NAM in touting its conception of the American way of life.
+After returning to the US in 1935, Sokolsky strongly aligned himself with the National Association of Manufacturers (NAM) in touting its conception of the American way of life.
 NAM followed the New Deal in laying claim to "the greatest good for the greatest number."
 Sokolsky encouraged the NAM to reach out and awaken the passions of the American middle class in opposition to the "collectivistic" current of the New Dealers.

-Also in 1935, Sokolsky became a contributor to the New York Herald Tribune through 1940.

-In 1940, he became a nationally syndicated newspaper columnist with "These Days" column, typically covering current politics, communism (anti-communism), or foreign affairs.
+Also in 1935, Sokolsky began contributing a column of political commentary to the New York Herald Tribune.
+In 1940, he became a nationally syndicated columnist with his "These Days" column in The New York Sun.
+He covered current politics, communism (anti-communism), and foreign affairs.
+Starting in 1950, his column appeared in the New York Journal-American.

-In the NBC Radio Network program America's Town Meeting of the Air, he argued against Secretary of Labor Frances Perkins' defense of the Social Security Act, calling the 10% of the taxes that the federal government kept, while remitting 90% back to the states that were compelled to conform to a standard of minimum requirements for administering Social Security set by the federal government, "a service charge for coercion."
+In the NBC Radio Network program America's Town Meeting of the Air, Sokolsky argued against Secretary of Labor Frances Perkins' defense of the Social Security Act, calling the 10% of the taxes that the federal government kept, while remitting 90% back to the states that were compelled to conform to a standard of minimum requirements for administering Social Security set by the federal government, "a service charge for coercion."
 Sokolsky toured the US, writing and making, speeches as an "industrial consultant" on behalf of NAM.
 The Senate's La Follette Committee on Civil Liberties reported in 1938 that for his speaking engagements and other work he was paid nearly $40,000, through publicity firm Hill & Knowlton, by the NAM and the Iron and Steel Institute.
 He encapsulated his political philosophy in personalized slogans: "I do not like coercion in any form.
 I prefer spontaneous enthusiasms."
-Sokolsky wrote signed columns attacking the Roosevelt administration for its failure to support the Kuomintang.
+He wrote signed columns attacking the Roosevelt administration for its failure to support the Kuomintang.

 In 1948, Sokolsky became a commentator for the ABC network through 1961.

-In 1948, he also became director of the American Jewish League Against Communism until his death in 1962.
+In 1948, he was named director of the American Jewish League Against Communism, a position he held until his death in 1962.

 Sokolsky became a vocal supporter of Senator Joseph McCarthy, an intimate of J. Edgar Hoover, and a close friend of Roy Cohn, who eventually dedicated to him McCarthy, his sympathetic study of his former employer.
 The Korean War entrenched him in his suspicions of a vast anti-American conspiracy.
 In one of his columns he asked, "If our far eastern policy was not betrayed, why are we fighting in Korea?"
 In his newspaper column Sokolsky supported the right wing of the Republican Party.
 He wanted either Robert A. Taft or Douglas MacArthur to get the presidential nomination in 1952, and frequently criticized the Eisenhower administration.